HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing-v4.markdown

 ### Comparing Fields

-When you click on an item in the Content Tree Razl will load the fields and information about the item and display the in the Field Information panes.
+When you click on an item in the Sitecore Content Tree, Razl will load the fields and information about the item and display them in the Field Information panes.
 Razl will then show you the individual fields differences, you can then select each fields to move between servers:

 ![](/Images/Razl-V4/compare8.png)